farhannazrull/MazeQuest/README.md

 > **Stack:** Java 21 + Swing (no external dependencies)

-MazeQuest is an interactive maze-solving visualizer that demonstrates two fundamental graph traversal algorithms from the course — **Breadth-First Search (BFS)** and **Depth-First Search (DFS)**.
+MazeQuest is an interactive maze-solving visualizer that demonstrates two fundamental graph traversal algorithms from the course, **Breadth-First Search (BFS)** and **Depth-First Search (DFS)**.
 Generate a fresh perfect maze, watch each algorithm explore it cell-by-cell, and compare them side-by-side on the same grid.